GST Notice

 Your ASMT-10/11 reply for GSTR-9 discrepancies needs to be more comprehensive than a regular monthly return scrutiny reply:

 • Prepare a full year reconciliation: Map every line of GSTR-9 back to the relevant month's GSTR-3B entry.
-This is the foundation of your reply.

 • Explain each difference specifically: Amendment corrections, credit notes issued across years, advances adjusted, composition transactions, exempt supply adjustments - each needs a line-by-line explanation.